 Mendel is an Assistant Professor of Sustainable Urban Development and Infrastructure within the Amsterdam Institute for Social Science Research at the University of Amsterdam, and Academic Director of the Circular City summer programme.
 He is the Founder and Chair of the Sustainable Cities group within the Association of European Schools of Planning (AESOP).
 He works on projects in adaptive decision-making and planning of spatial interventions, the up-scaling of low carbon urban development, and the governance of resilient and circular urban water systems.
 He supervises two PhD research projects and has participated in both international and national research consortia.
 Mendel holds a certificate in "Essentials of Leadership" obtained at the Erasmus University and has published extensively in a variety of academic journals.

-Dr Martijn Dekker is a political anthropologist, specialised in human security from below: how people confronted with armed conflict try to improve their own security.
+Dr. Martijn Dekker is a political anthropologist, specialised in human security from below: how people confronted with armed conflict try to improve their own security.
 Martijn is the Academic Director of the Security Governance and Conflict Resolution programme.
 His research interests include self-organised security initiatives in war situations, humanitarian interventions, the (re-)emergence of social boundaries in times of conflict, and the dynamics between community based forms of security and the (official) state security apparatus.

 Evelien van Roemburg holds a Bachelors degree in law (LLB) from the University of Amsterdam (2006) and a Masters degree in law (LLM) from both The University of Amsterdam (2008) and Columbia Law School, New York City (2009).
 She also holds a Masters degree in political science (M.Sc.) of the University of Amsterdam (2010).
 Evelien is a PhD candidate at the University of Amsterdam, Faculty of Law, and Academic Director of the Migration and Integration summer programme.
 Her thesis, under supervision of Prof. Zieck, concerns the supervisory task of UNHCR, the refugee agency of the United Nations.
 She has been a lecturer at the Faculty of Law and the Faculty of Social and Behavioural Science at the University of Amsterdam, where she specialised in conflict studies, refugee studies and the United Nations.
-She is currently serving as the policy lead on migration & displament at Oxfam Novib, where she works on influencing & programme development in the field of forced displacement.
+She is currently serving as the policy lead on migration & displacement at Oxfam Novib, where she works on influencing & programme development in the field of forced displacement.

 Alex Voicu is a lecturer in the Political Science Department (Afdeling Politicologie) of the Faculty of Social and Behavioural Sciences (FMG), and is Academic Director of the Comprehensive Introduction to Research Methodology and Design.
 He has designed and taught courses on party politics, international relations, and social science methodology.
 His courses, workshops and guest lectures have had audiences from a variety of disciplines (political science, international relations, anthropology, sociology, human geography, development studies, medicine) and academic levels (BA, MA, Research Master, PhD).
 Alex received an honorable mention in the UvA Lecturer of the Year (Docent van Het Jaar) 2014 competition, recognizing his place among the top 5 lecturers in the faculty that year.
 His own research deals with political elite recruitment and its implications for democratic representation in Romania, Hungary and the UK.

 Daniel Bossuyt completed his Research Masters in Urban Studies at the University of Amsterdam in 2016.
 In addition to studying at the University of Amsterdam, he also studied at the Free University of Berlin and Royal Institute of Technology (KTH) at Stockholm.
-Daan is the Academic Director of the Pre-University Honours Programme in Urban Studies.
+Daan is the Academic Director of the Pre-University Honours Programme in Sustainable Cities.
 He is currently pursuing his PhD with the Human Geography, Planning and International Development department at the University of Amsterdam.
 Daniel's research focuses on self-build housing in the Netherlands and Brasil.

-Benjamin Roberts is an American writer, historian, and journalist based in Amsterdam, and Academic Director of the Pre-University Honours Programme in History and Culture.
+Benjamin Roberts is an American writer, historian, and journalist based in Amsterdam, and Academic Director of the Pre-University Honours Programme: Journalism.
 His fascination for Dutch history and culture started when he was sixteen while taking a boat trip through the canals of Amsterdam on his first visit to the Netherlands.
 Afterwards, he decided he wanted to live in Amsterdam and study Dutch history.
 He first enrolled at the Vrije University of Amsterdam where he earned a Bachelor's and Master's in Dutch early modern history, and afterwards did a PhD at the University of Groningen.
 In 2018, the English edition Sex, Drugs, and Rock 'n' Roll in the Dutch Golden Age was published.
 He currently works as a journalist writing about art, culture, history, and sports for various English and Dutch magazines including Time Out Amsterdam, XPO Magazine, and The Holland Times.
 Besides history and writing, he also enjoys teaching spin and yin yoga classes.